deric/clusteval/clusteval/sphinx_doc/de/clusteval/framework/repository/Repository.rst

 createSQLCommunicator
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected SQLCommunicator createSQLCommunicator()
+.. java:method:: protected SQLCommunicator createSQLCommunicator() throws DatabaseConnectException
    :outertype: Repository

    This method creates a sql communicator for this repository depending on the fact, whether mysql should be used by this repository.

    Override this method in subclasses, if you want to change the type of sql communicator for your subtype.
 You can see an example in \ :java:ref:`RunResultRepository.createSQLCommunicator()`\ , where instead of \ :java:ref:`DefaultSQLCommunicator`\  a \ :java:ref:`RunResultSQLCommunicator`\  is created.

+   :throws DatabaseConnectException:
    :return: A new instance of sql communicator.

 createSupervisorThread